Whole-building LCA Frequently Asked Questions

 1. I saw two different studies of the same building, with different results – why are they different?

-LCA studies have so many variables that it’s almost impossible to compare results from one study to another, even if for the same product or building.
+LCA studies have so many variables that it’s difficult to compare results from one study to another, even if for the same product or building.
 Some key variables include:

 - The LCA software tool.
 There are different methodological approaches to LCA, and each tool may use a different method, a different interpretation of standards, and different underlying data.
 Also, be mindful that software tools may update their methods and data periodically, which means two identical studies with different versions of the same software may be different.

 - The underlying data.
 Whole-building LCA results rely on environmental data on materials and construction processes, and these data can vary depending on the source.
 Each whole-building LCA software tool has different data built in, with a variation in original source, amount of detail in the data, level of data regionalization (if any), and other factors.
 Software tools also differ in how they approach product substitution when a material is missing, life cycle assumptions like product replacement schedules, and so forth.

 - Scope of the assessment.
 A common source of big differences in results is variations in life cycle scope – not all studies include all the life phases.
 Before comparing, check which of the EN 15804 life cycle modules are included (modules A1-C4 and optionally module D).

 - Scope of the model.
 Another factor that will greatly affect comparability is differences in which components of the building were included.
 For example, results from a study on a core-and-shell model can’t be compared to a study that additionally includes interior partitions and finishes.

 - Accuracy of the bill of materials.
 Different models may have a different degree of diligence in accuracy (e.g., actual material types and quantities versus an estimate) and comprehensiveness (e.g., fasteners included versus excluded).

 - Building life for the model.
 Check how many years were used for each study.
 This affects product replacements and the impacts related to maintenance.